platformsh/platformsh-docs/docs/src/administration/users.md

 After adding `alice@example.com`, Alice will receive an invitation email asking to confirm her details and optionally, register for a Platform.sh account.

-To give Bob different levels of access depending on the project type:
+To give Bob different levels of access depending on the environment type, in the current project:

 -  **Viewer** role to the **Production environment**
 -  **Contributor** role to **all Staging type environments**
--  **Admin** role to all Development environments
+-  **Admin** role to **all Development type environments**

 You would run: